koutsakis/koutsakis.github.io/_pages/about.md

   - /about.html
 ---

+I'm currently a Postdoctoral Fellow at Harvard University.
+I received my Diploma from the University of Western Macedonia-Kozani, Greece in 2016 and my PhD in Mechanical Engineering from the University of Wisconsin-Madison in 2022.
+If you're interested in engineering problems related to energy and materials, I invite you to do the reading below.

 Climate change is predominantly affected by energy conversion applications;
 these include
 batteries, fuel cells, re-entry spacecrafts, hypersonics, reciprocating and gas turbines engines, as shown in the figure below.